Scott Rasmussen: Books

-Columns

-Rasmussen's work has appeared in USA Today, The Washington Post, The Los Angeles Times, The Boston Globe, Investor's Business Daily, the Christian Science Monitor and other major publications.
-Rasmussen also writes a weekly syndicated newspaper column through Creators Syndicate and gives daily syndicated news updates through WOR Radio Network.
-Rasmussen's columns incorporate public opinion polling data and public policy issues.
-He is also regularly quoted in print and online publications, including USA Today, The Wall Street Journal, and The Los Angeles Times.

-Rasmussen has independently authored several Wall Street Journal columns, including a piece on how Obama won the White House by campaigning like Ronald Reagan and an overview of the healthcare reform debate.

 Television

+For many years, Rasmussen was a regular guest on Fox News, appearing on shows including Fox & Friends, Hannity, The Factor, and America Live.

 In 2010 he made an appearance on Comedy Central's The Colbert Report.

 From 2012 through 2013, Rasmussen hosted a syndicated television show called What America Thinks With Scott Rasmussen with WCBS-TV.
 An episode of the show titled What New Hampshire Thinks won a 2012 Granite Mike Award from the New Hampshire Association of Broadcasters.

+He appeared as himself in the movie A Long Way Off (2014).

-In February 2018, Rasmussen participated as a panelist in a televised discussion moderated by former Hewlett-Packard Chairman and CEO Carly Fiorina, discussing the implications and impact of the recently enacted tax reform package.
+In February 2018, Rasmussen participated as a panelist in a televised discussion moderated by former Hewlett-Packard chairman and CEO Carly Fiorina, discussing the implications and impact of the recently enacted tax reform package.

-Radio

-In April 2012, WOR Radio Network began syndicating three different one-minute daily news updates by Rasmussen.

 Personal life

 Rasmussen lives in Florida with his wife, Laura.
-He has a son, Phillip "PJ," who is an accomplished jazz guitarist in the New Jersey and New York City areas.

 Speaking about his political views, Rasmussen said, "I was brought up loosely as a Republican, but at our family dinner table we talked about the important politics of the New York Giants and the New York Yankees.
 There was no political discussion in my life growing up.
 I became a Democrat after Richard Nixon and into the Jimmy Carter era and have been an Independent ever since.
 I spoke today about how the American people were skeptical about politicians—well, I'm more skeptical.
 I really do see the core issue as the political class versus mainstream voters.
 I think that is a much bigger gap than Republican, Democrat, conservative, or liberal."

 In March 2010, Rasmussen's home was destroyed by a fire.
 Rasmussen noted thereafter that his local community—the "local government, our insurance company, our church, local businesses, our neighbors and the kindness of strangers"—were instrumental in the recovery process.
 Rasmussen also cited this experience as an inspiration for the "upbeat message" in his book, Politics Has Failed: America Will Not.

-From 2006–2011, Rasmussen served as volunteer president of the Ocean Grove Camp Meeting Association (OGCMA), "a ministry organization whose mission is to provide opportunities for spiritual birth, growth, and renewal in a Christian seaside setting."
+From 2006 to 2011, Rasmussen was volunteer president of the Ocean Grove Camp Meeting Association (OGCMA), "a ministry organization whose mission is to provide opportunities for spiritual birth, growth, and renewal in a Christian seaside setting."
 OGCMA is affiliated with the United Methodist Church.